slevithan/regex-utilities/README.md

 *Arguments: `expression, needle, replacement, [context]`*

-Replaces all unescaped instances of a regex pattern in the given context, using a replacement string or callback function.
+Replaces all unescaped instances of a regex pattern in the given context, using a replacement string or function.

 <details>
   <summary>Examples with a replacement string</summary>